Digital-512/expressjs-login/README.md

 	$ db.members.createIndex( { "verified": false, "mod_timestamp": 1 }, { expireAfterSeconds: 86400 } )

 ### Use template engines for production
 This script does not have any template engine installed and uses the default one (renders static files).
-The functionality of this template engine is very limited, so it is recommended to install another template engine, for example:
+The functionality of the default renderer is very limited, so it is recommended to install another template engine, for example:
 * EJS: https://ejs.co/
 * PUG: https://pugjs.org/api/getting-started.html
 * More template engines: https://expressjs.com/en/resources/template-engines.html